 - A. Uses with drive-through facilities shall be located only on properties with frontage on an arterial or collector street. - B. Speakers shall not be oriented towards an adjacent residential zone district unless an intervening building exists.
-Where an intervening building does not exist, the following shall also apply to minimize the speaker noise impact on an adjacent residential property: - If the speaker is located within 15 feet of the property line, a solid wall with a minimum height of 6 feet shall be installed on the property line. - If the speaker is located 15 feet or more from the property line, a solid fence with a minimum height of 6 feet shall be installed on the property line.
+Where an intervening building does not exist, the following shall also apply to minimize the speaker noise impact on an adjacent residential property: - 1.
+If the speaker is located within 15 feet of the property line, a solid wall with a minimum height of 6 feet shall be installed on the property line. - 2.
+If the speaker is located 15 feet or more from the property line, a solid fence with a minimum height of 6 feet shall be installed on the property line. - C. In mixed-use zone districts, a drive-through facility shall be subject to the following: - 1.
+In the Suburban context, a drive-through lane may be located in the area between a building and a public street.
+The drive-through lane shall be screened from the public street by landscaping or a low decorative wall to a minimum height of 42 inches and a maximum height of 48 inches.
+If a low screen wall is installed. the construction material shall match the first floor exterior color and materials used on the primary building or provide a comparable level of quality (See Figure 17.7.4).